tlapinsk/CarND-LaneLines-P1/writeup.md

 ![alt text](https://github.com/tlapinsk/CarND-LaneLines-P1/blob/master/output_images/masked_solidWhiteCurve.jpg?raw=true "Masked Output")

-4. Next, I defined the Hough transform parameters for optimization purposes, and then ran it through the Hough_lines helper function.
-It was then time to run it through the weighted_img function to display the lines on top of the road (combine images and overlay).
+4. Next, I defined the Hough transform parameters for optimization purposes, and then ran it through the `hough_lines` helper function.
+It was then time to run it through the `weighted_img` function to display the lines on top of the road (combine images and overlay).

 ![alt text](https://github.com/tlapinsk/CarND-LaneLines-P1/blob/master/output_images/overlay_solidWhiteCurve.jpg?raw=true "Overlay Output")